alanssitis/smart-air-hockey-table/web/src/pages/index.md

 down from the regulator's 5VDC output.
 The boards hosting the RGB LEDs and Hall effect sensors are powered directly by the 5VDC from the regulator.

+## Stretch Goal PSDRs (EPSDRs)

+The following are the two stretch goals determined by the team:

+1. EPSDR #1 (_Hardware_): An ability for the microcontroller to store graphical animations and save game score on an EEPROM.
+2. EPSDR #2 (_Software_): An ability for the players to control the brightness of the RGB LED grid and winning game score number by interfacing with a rotary encoder and a menu on the OLED display.

 ## Project Specific Design Requirements (PSDRs)

 The design and development of the smart air hockey table will adhere to the